 - 1. Successful completion of all section major exams: Fisdap unit exams specify the minimum passing grade on each exam - 2.
-Completion of all assignments including quizzes and other assignments as specified - 3.
-Participation in practical sessions and successful completion of all skills exams, rated on a "Pass/Fail" basis - 4.
-Completion of the course didactic final cognitive exam with a minimum grade of 75% - 5.
-Completion of the Program summative capstone cognitive exam with a minimum grade of 73% - 6.
+Completion of all assignments including quizzes and other assignments as specified - Participation in practical sessions and successful completion of all skills exams, rated on a "Pass/Fail" basis - 4.
+Completion of the course didactic final cognitive exam with a minimum grade of 75% - Completion of the Program summative capstone cognitive exam with the minimum required score - 6.
 Successful completion of the Program summative capstone practical exam - 7.
 Successful completion of the Program summative capstone affective evaluation - 8.
-Successful completion of ACLS, PALS, and ITLS or PHTLS, according to the preset guidelines of the course

-- 9. Compliance with all attendance requirements - 10.
-Quizzes and assignments must be completed in the specified time frame as assigned.
+Completion of all requirements in the Student Minimum Competency (SMC) - 9.
+Successful completion of ACLS, PALS, and ITLS or PHTLS, according to the pre-set guidelines of the course - 10.
+Compliance with all attendance requirements - 11.Quizzes and assignments must be completed in the specified time frame as assigned.